Archelaus (Pontic army officer): Family and early life

 In the late summer or autumn of 88 BC or perhaps in 87 BC, Mithridates VI had given Archelaus the command of his large fleet and army to conquer Athens.
 Archelaus and the Pontic army were sent to Greece, in response to the Athenians wanting to break free from Roman rule and Mithridates VI wanting to conquer them.
 On their way to Athens, Archelaus captured the Cyclades Islands and the Greek island of Delos.
 When Archelaus and the Pontic army arrived in Athens, they occupied Piraeus.
-After occupying Athens the Pontic army spent three days fighting with Quintus Bruttius Sura, a legate to the propraetor of Macedonia, with his small detachment of Roman soldiers.
+After occupying Athens the Pontic army spent three days unsuccessfully fighting Quintus Bruttius Sura, a legate to the propraetor of Macedonia Gaius Sentius, with his small detachment of Roman soldiers.
+Archelaus and Bruttius' forces battled thrice at Chaeronea before the Mithridatic host was defeated and repulsed, marking the first successful Roman engagement against the armies of Mithridates VI.

 The presence of the Pontic army under the command of Archelaus encouraged citizens from Southern Greece to revolt against Roman rule.
-When the Roman general Sulla in command of a large Roman army finally arrived, Archelaus and the Pontic army withdrew from Boeotia and pulled back to Athens.
-They fortified themselves in Piraeus and left Athens to Aristion the Athenian tyrant.
+When the Roman general Sulla finally arrived and took control of Macedon at the helm of a large army, replacing Bruttius, Archelaus and the Pontic army withdrew from Boeotia, pulling back to Athens.
+They fortified themselves in Piraeus and left the city of Athens to Aristion the Athenian tyrant.
 Mithridates VI had sent his son Arcathius and a much larger Pontic army to Greece to assist Archelaus.
 As Arcathius was advancing through Northern Greece, Archelaus made several failed attempts to get supplies into Athens.
 On March 1, 86 BC, Sulla and his legions finally broke into Athens.
 By that time, Arcathius had died on his way to Athens.
 His army however was still intact and pursuing the remnants of the legions of Macedonia.
 Archelaus’ ally the Athenian tyrant Aristion had escaped into the Acropolis of Athens.
 Archelaus and his Athenian allies lost control of Piraeus and Athens; they were pushed back to the peninsula of Munichia.
 Archelaus took the Pontic army and joined the remaining forces in Thessaly, taking command at Thermopylae.

 Sulla moved to Boeotia to face Archelaus.
 Their two armies clashed at Battle of Chaeronea in 86 BC, where Archelaus was completely defeated.
 Archelaus escaped to Chalcis where he received 80,000 reinforcements from Mithridates VI.
 As Sulla lacked a Roman fleet, Archelaus carried out raids around the Greek coast, even destroying some of Sulla’s transports carrying the advance guard of Sulla’s replacement.
 Eventually Sulla faced Archelaus at Orchomenus in 86/85 BC.
 After a two-day battle, Archelaus was decisively defeated by the Romans.
 After the defeat, he was forced to hide two days in the swamps of Lake Copais, before once again managing to escape to Chalcis.